ISingh2015/CustBuild/README.md

-Mavem project for Customer Service (online Order Processing System) Web application assembling all the required jars and dependenices.
+Maven project for Customer Service (online Order Processing System) Web application assembling all the required jars and dependenices.
 It complies all the necessary modules for building the online Customer Service, SWING CLIENT and the Customer Service WEB application.